-You may cancel your enrollment in the Kaiser Permanente School of Allied Health Sciences, without any penalty or obligation during the first seven (7) days from the start date of the program.
-Last day to cancel
+Students may cancel their enrollment in the Kaiser Permanente School of Allied Health Sciences, without any penalty or obligation during the first 7 (seven) days of the first quarter enrollment.
+After this initial 7 (seven) days, tuition refunds may be applicable based on the length and cost of the individual program, and as stated in the Student Educational Contract.

-If you cancel, any payment you have made and any negotiable instruments signed by you shall be returned to you within 30 days following the receipt of your notice to withdraw from the program.
+If you cancel, any payment you have made and any negotiable instruments signed by you shall be returned to you within 45 days following the receipt of your notice to withdraw from the program.